Easington, County Durham: History

 There is evidence of Easington having been an important pre-Norman Conquest site, including architectural fragments (dating from as early as the 8th century) found within the fabric of St Mary's Church.
-St Mary's itself is mostly 12th–13th century, and contains a notable amount of seventeenth-century woodwork.
+St Mary's itself was originally 12th–13th century, and contains a notable amount of seventeenth-century woodwork.
 From 1256 until 1832 the Rector of Easington was also Archdeacon of Durham.
+The church was largely rebuilt in 1888-89.

 One of the most prominent events in the long history of the village was the hanging of two men on the village green for involvement in the plot to replace Tudor monarch Queen Elizabeth with Mary, Queen of Scots.
 Pope Adrian IV (c.
 1100–1 September 1159), born Nicholas Breakspear, lived here for a time.
 The village is also known as the setting of the folktale, "The Legend of the Easington hare".